Pasin0931/crypto_dashboard/README.md

+## WARNNING, MY CODE IS NOT OPTIMIZED, WHEN YOU RUN YOU MIGHT CRASH

 # Crypto Dashboard
 A real-time cryptocurrency dashboard built with Python and Tkinter.
 Displays live market data from Binance platform, including price tickers, volume, order book, recent trades, and candlestick/line charts.
 Supports multiple cryptocurrencies with toggleable panels.